You’ve started spotting on day 10 of your cycle and you have no idea why. Ack!

 If you are spotting anytime after ovulation and/or leading up to your period here’s what you should do:

 If you are not ovulating consistently, you are going to be progesterone deficient.

 You can also use an OPK (Ovulation Predictor Kit) but keep in mind that it doesn’t tell you that you’ve actually ovulated, it only tells you that there has been a spike in luteinizing hormone which precedes ovulation by about 24-36 hours.
 So if you happen to have a stressful event during that time, your body might delay ovulation by a day or longer and you could miss your opportunity to get pregnant if that’s what you’re trying to do.

 Ideally you want your progesterone tested on days 19-21 of your cycle or about a week after you have ovulated (mid-luteal phase).
 If you ovulate later, just count 7 days after ovulation and get your test done then.
-Your blood serum progesterone level should be 15-33ng/mL and your saliva progesterone level should be 75-270 pg/mL.
+Your blood serum progesterone level should be 15-25ng/mL.

 3. Increase your progesterone levels.
-Duh right? 🙂 There are a number of things you can do:
+Duh, right? 🙂

 - Start with increasing your intake of magnesium-rich foods like leafy green vegetables (kale, collards and spinach are my faves).
 I love this cookbook for leafy greens too!
 You should also incorporate pumpkin, chia and flax seeds to get a good dose of food-based magnesium.
 Add them to smoothies, salads, or on top of your favorite dishes.
 Additionally it’s a good idea to add in 200-400mg a day of magnesium glycinate.